16. EU-UK agreement (TCA)

 - Exporters may self-certify the origin of the goods, making it easier for traders to prove product origin and reduce red tape.

-- There is flexibility in documenting proof of origin during the first year.
-This should allow businesses to benefit from zero tariffs and quotas despite the short time between agreeing and implementing the TCA.
+- There was flexibility in documenting proof of origin during the first year.
+This allowed businesses to benefit from zero tariffs and quotas despite the short time between agreeing and implementing the TCA.

 Understandably, a UK importer cannot simply import products from a non-EU country and ship them on to the EU tariff free.
 It can, in general, process and combine them with other UK and EU goods and ship the final product tariff-free, provided only a small proportion is non-local.

-Car manufacture is a good example of how trade in goods and services is inter-related in complex supply chains.
-According to Toyota, there are about 30,000 components that go into a modern car, coming from many suppliers and typically combined with services such as maintenance, financing and satellite navigation systems.
+Car manufacture is a good example of how goods and services trade inter-relates in complex supply chains.
+It is a highly competitive sector that has long used just-in-time manufacturing techniques.
+According to Toyota, there are about 30,000 components in a modern car, coming from many suppliers and typically combined with embedded services, such as satellite navigation systems, and direct additional sales of services, such as maintenance and financing.

-The serious implications for the sector are new non-tariff barrier costs and delays.
-The TCA creates big new burdens for auto makers on UK-EU trade: customs declarations, certification costs, audits to prove that RoO requirements are met, border delays disrupting just-in-time systems etc. These extra costa and delays may make UK car makers uncompetitive and less attractive to EU suppliers and customers.
+The serious implications of the TCA are new non-tariff barrier costs and delays.
+The TCA creates big new burdens for auto makers on UK-EU trade: customs declarations, certification costs, audits to prove that RoO requirements are met, border delays disrupting just-in-time systems etc. These extra costa and delays may make UK car makers uncompetitive and less attractive to EU suppliers and customers, even if their exports are free from tariffs.

 Trade in services

 UK service suppliers lost their automatic right to offer services across the EU as of 1 January 2021.
-The UK will no longer benefit from free movement of persons, free provision of services and freedom of establishment.
+The UK no longer benefits from free movement of persons and free provision of services.

 This means UK service suppliers no longer enjoy the ‘country-of-origin’ approach or ‘passporting’ whereby authorisation from one MS gives access to the whole EU Single Market.
-After 31 December 2020, if a UK business is authorised to export services to one MS, it can no longer assume it may export to any other.
-This means service exporters must look at the regulations in each MS in which they want to trade.
+After 31 December 2020, if a UK business is authorised to export services to one Member State, it can no longer assume it may export to any other.
+As a result, service exporters must look at the regulations in each Member State in which they want to trade.

 As a result, UK suppliers: